xtrinch/fcm-django/README.rst

  - all necessary migrations
  - model admins for django admin
  - admin actions for testing single and bulk notification sending
+ - automatic device pruning: devices to which notifications fail to send are marked as inactive
  - Django rest framework viewsets

 Setup